julmul/nys-hospital-analysis/README.md

 Once this is complete, navigate to the directory on your computer using `cd BIOS611`.

+This project uses Git LFS due to the large size of the hospital data set.
+Ensure you have Git LFS installed.
+Once you have navigated to the project directory, type `git lfs pull` into your terminal to retrieve the source data.

 ## Building the Docker Container

 To access this repository, you must have Docker installed.
 Once Docker is installed, run `./start.sh` from your terminal to build the container.